-On the basis of the FDA's evaluation of the application and accompanying information, including the results of the inspection of the manufacturing facilities, the FDA may issue an approval letter or a complete response letter.
-An approval letter authorizes commercial marketing of the product with specific prescribing information for specific indications.
+Based on its evaluation of the application and accompanying information, including the results of the inspection of the manufacturing facilities, the FDA may issue an approval letter or a complete response letter.
+An approval letter authorizes commercial marketing of the product with specific prescribing information for the approved indications.
 A complete response letter generally outlines the deficiencies in the submission and may require substantial additional testing or information in order for the FDA to reconsider the application.
 If and when those deficiencies have been addressed to the FDA's satisfaction in a resubmission of the NDA, the FDA will issue an approval letter.
 The FDA has committed to reviewing such resubmissions in two or six months depending on the type of information included.
 Even with submission of this additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.